Shivayetii/python/elks/logstash/notes/README.md

       * when ever we want to deploy  any pod in kubernetes we have to create namesapce we can deploy pods

-        deafult namesoace also in our case our logstash pod is deployee in specific name-sapce, so we are create
+        deafult namesoace also in our case our logstash pod is deploy in specific name-sapce, so we are create

         name-sapce